certuna/Applescripts-for-Music/README.md

 ## Script 2: Explicit to Song Title

-Unfortunately, Apple Music will only read the Explicit tag for MP4 (AAC/Apple Lossless) files, not MP3 (id3v2) files.
+Apple Music will only read the Explicit tag for MP4 (AAC/Apple Lossless) files, not MP3 (id3v2) files.

 This script does the next best thing: it simply allows you to add or remove an Explicit symbol (🅴) to the Song Title, so "Dick In A Box" becomes "Dick In A Box 🅴".
 Select the files, start the script, click `Add` or `Remove`, and there you go.

+1. Download the `Explicit to Song Title.applescript` file from this repository to your drive
+2. Open it in Script Editor
+3. Save it as `Explicit to Song Title.scpt`
+4. Put this file in `/Library/Music/Scripts` (all users) or `/Users/rickastley/Library/Music/Scripts` (one user).
+If the folder doesn't exist, create it. (note: for iTunes users, the folder is `/Library/iTunes/Scripts`)
+5. When you open Music, there's now a scripts dropdown menu in the top menu bar between `Window` and `Help`